getting-around

 Other Exemptions

-Unlike other Spanish cities, using a public car park inside Malaga's ZBE does NOT exempt your vehicle.
+Unlike other Spanish cities, using a public car park inside Malaga's ZBE does not exempt your vehicle.
 Mobility Councillor Trinidad Hernandez has explicitly ruled this out.
+If your car doesn't meet the requirements, you cannot enter the zone at all.

 Medical Appointments